drublic/drublic/src/posts/53-cycle-of-development/article.md

 This behaviour can be broken down into three levels that I have experienced so far.

 ## 1. Follow no rule, get it out
-The the beginning of a programmers career one doesn't think about test driven development, coding guidelines, coding style.
+In the beginning of a programmer’s career one does not think about test driven development, coding guidelines, coding style.
 Just get that damn thing out of the door.
+Finish the project.

 ## 2. Follow one specific rule
 With more experience you develop your own subset of given rules that you like to stick to.
 You want your co-works to adept them, to stick to given patterns and guidelines.
 You have a distinct opinion about whether to use tabs or spaces in your code.